-Short term - 2020 - 2025 Mid term - 2026-2030 Long term - 2031-2035 2036 + Strategy Improve and expand the Riverwalk and pedestrian/ bicycle/multimodal trail circulation within Town Park Begin your walk along the Strasburg Riverwalk at the Strasburg Town Park.
+Short term - 2020 - 2025 Mid term - 2026-2030 Long torm 2021-2025 2036 + Wild term - 2020-2030 Long term - 2031-2035 Improve and expand the Riverwalk and pedestrian/bicycle/multimodal trail circulation within Town Park Begin your walk along the Strasburg Riverwalk at the Strasburg Town Park.
 The gravel walkway, located along the Shenandoah River, offers beautiful views of the river and the face of the Massanutten Mountain Range called Signal Knob.
-The .9 mile walk ends at Strasburg High School (Ram Drive) and three benches and three doggie clean-up stations are located along the walk. [from Town website] All new paths shall ensure that each feature is accessible by an ADA accessible and barrier free route Add crosswalks to Park Road near playground and near pool Create a natural trail surface trail along the river, creating a looped trail in conjunction with the current Riverwalk alignment Reconfigure fencing and other barriers to allow 'straight paths and clear pedestrian connections' between park features Develop segment(s) to use Town Run alignment to connect multi-modal path linking downtown to Riverwalk (use Town-owned parcels and public R.O.W. for path alignment) and in conjunction with skate dots Construct paved sidewalks on west side of Park Road, linking ADA paths to features, parking, and the Riverwalk Consider phasing sidewalk improvements with Park Road lighting Install mile markers along paved Riverwalk Create loop path system connecting park features with path segment starting at the parking lot north of the playground and following the stream along the west side of the parcel When loop path system constructed, connect to existing parking lot (boat launch lot); surface could initially be gravel with surface material changed in years to come If the loop path system is to be used in conjunction with skate dots, it will need to be paved at that time Consider paving all or segments of current Riverwalk within Town Park with asphalt to improve access for wheeled vehicles such as strollers, wheelchairs, skate boards, bikes
+The .9 mile walk ends at Strasburg High School (Ram Drive) and three benches and three doggie clean-up stations are located along the walk. [from Town website] All new paths shall ensure that each feature is accessible by an ADA accessible and barrier free route Add crosswalks to Park Road near playground and near pool Create a natural trail surface trail along the river, creating a looped trail in conjunction with the current Riverwalk alignment Reconfigure fencing and other barriers to allow 'straight paths and clear pedestrian connections' between park features Prune to open views of river along Riverwalk and enhance visibility for users Add picnic tables and benches near Riverwalk and upstream of boat landing Add 'John Rhodes' name plate to Riverwalk (work to develop a policy and implementation approach for requested memorials and commemorations within the park system) Develop segment(s) to use Town Run alignment to con- nect multi-modal path linking downtown to Riverwalk (use Town-owned parcels and public R.O.W. for path align- ment) and in conjunction with skate dots Construct paved sidewalks on west side of Park Road, linking ADA paths to features, parking, and the Riverwalk Consider phasing sidewalk improvements in conjunction with Park Road street lighting Install mile markers along paved Riverwalk Create loop path system connecting park features with path segment starting at the parking lot north of the playground and following the stream along the west side of the parcel When loop path system constructed, connect to existing parking lot (boat launch lot); surface could initially be gravel with surface material changed in years to come If the loop path system is to be used in conjunction with skate dots, it will need to be paved at that time Consider paving all or segments of current Riverwalk within Town Park with asphalt to improve access for wheeled vehicles such as strollers, wheelchairs, skate boards, bikes